 - In the Slayers OVA, Jeffrey attempts a pointlessly overdramatic charge at an enemy general and is casually clotheslined by the general and knocked out cold.

-- In A Certain Magical Index, this is how Touma finished off Stiyl's fire giant Innocentius after using the fire sprinklers to wash the ink off of the rune cards that caused it to regenerate.
+- In A Certain Magical Index, this is how Touma finishes off Stiyl's fire giant Innocentius after using the fire sprinklers to wash the ink off of the rune cards that were sustaining it.

 - Livio the Double Fang from Trigun has two cross-shaped miniature machine guns that allow him to fire in four directions simultaneously.

 - Vash does it to a robot with his gun in episode 9.
 He even manages to hit its weak spot dead-on.

 - Valkyria Chronicles: In Episode 6 a fistfight breaks out between the members of Squads 1 and 7.
-During the fight, a soldier (that appears be to be Jung) attempts to sneak up on Isara (who was eating at the time) before she knocks him out with a hereto-unforeseen wrench.
+During the fight, a soldier (that appears be to be Jung) attempts to sneak up on Isara (who is eating at the time) before she knocks him out with a heretofore-unforeseen wrench.

 - Used by The Stoic Thors to put down The Berserker Bjorn in Vinland Saga.

-- Botan, of all people pulls it off in YuYu Hakusho.
+- Botan, of all people, pulls it off in YuYu Hakusho.
 Even if Kuwabara warned her, she still doesn't even look back before thwacking the mook with a metal bat.